pbosetti/c-cnc/C_BASICS.md

 ## Compound types

-A compound type is a structure: a collection of field of different types representing an object.
+A C *structure* is a compound type: a collection of fields of different types representing a complex object.

-A structure is *defined* with the keyword `struct`: the general declaration is `struct <name> { type field1; type field2; ...}`.
+A structure is *defined* with the keyword `struct`: the general definition is `struct <name> { type field1; type field2; ...}`.
 For example:

 ```c
 struct my_struct {